X

 Unividual's Strategy For Gender Balance

 Marketing Director of Unividual, Cherie-Anne Baxter, 37, said: “One of the hardest obstacles our industry has is making personal financial advice an attractive career option to women because of the perception that a financial adviser is a role traditionally taken up by men, just like on the opposite side nursing is traditionally taken up by women.
 When Lewis and I established Unicademy it was with the objective to combat the threat the industry has of dwindling numbers of financial advisers.
 When we started to grow the business, we quickly found out that we needed to widen the pool of applicants.
 We started speaking to people about why they don’t apply for finance roles and to those already working in the industry.
 This feedback meant we could overhaul our recruitment process to ensure our language and imagery was inclusive to a wide cross section of society.
 We adapted job descriptions, adverts, the website and much more.
-The recruitment process was then adjusted to ensure people could shine by introducing Experience Days inside our offices.
-One of our Chartered Financial Planners, Simon Jones, also made a film “Financial Services At Work” showcasing why our people love working in financial services which featured a wide cross section of staff working for us.”
+The recruitment process was then adjusted to ensure people could shine by introducing Experience Days inside our offices.”

 “Being awarded a place on the Women in Finance Charter is not only a reward to our hard work but demonstrates our commitment to gender balance.
 It gives women the reassurance that at Unividual they can have a prosperous, fair career.
 They can push themselves and still be in a competitive environment but for reasons that aren’t gender based.”